freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-colors-by-building-a-color-markers-set/step-008.md

 # --description--

 Now that your external CSS file is set up, you can start styling the page.
-Target the `h1` element, and use the `text-align` property to center it on the page.

 As a reminder, here's how to target a paragraph element and align it to the right: